techidaily/site-win11-tips/source/_posts/enhancing-real-time-response-on-windows-discord.md

 ## 1\.
 Check the Discord Server Status

  At times, server-related issues can cause the Discord app to lag on your computer.
 Hence, it’s a good idea to check Discord’s server status before you try any advanced troubleshooting tips.
-For that, you'll need to visit[Discord's service status page](https://discordstatus.com/) .
+For that, you'll need to visit [Discord's service status page](https://discordstatus.com/) .

  If the servers are down, you've no option but to wait until Discord gets them back up and running.

 ## 2\.
 Rule Out Issues With Your Internet

  A patchy or slow internet connection can cause the Discord app to lag on your Windows PC.
 You need to ensure that your current internet connection is both fast and stable.
-There are numerous[websites that can help you test your internet speed for free](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .
+There are numerous [websites that can help you test your internet speed for free](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .

 If the internet seems fine, move to the next solution.

 ## 3\.
 Close Background Apps and Processes

  If there are too many apps running on your computer, Discord may struggle to operate smoothly.
-You can[use the Windows Task Manager](https://www.makeuseof.com/how-to-use-windows-task-manager/) to close unnecessary apps and free up valuable system resources.
+You can [use the Windows Task Manager](https://www.makeuseof.com/how-to-use-windows-task-manager/) to close unnecessary apps and free up valuable system resources.
 Here's how:

 1. Press**Ctrl + Shift + Esc** on your keyboard to open Task Manager.
 2. In the**Processes** tab, select unwanted apps and processes and click the**End task** button at the top.